Sentinel Blocks (legacy in-body format)

 ├── ## Consequences (human)

-└── [edikt:directives:start/end] (Claude — compile writes this)One file, two audiences, clearly separated by the sentinel markers.
+└── [edikt:directives:start/end] (the model — compile writes this)One file, two audiences, clearly separated by the sentinel markers.

 Commands that interact with sentinels